Before You Apply

 When do the programmes start?

-The majority of postgraduate programmes commence in early October each year, although some allow students to enter in January or April.
+The majority of postgraduate programmes commence in early October each year, although some allow students to enter in January/February or April/May.
 For specific start dates for your chosen programme, please consult the relevant section of the website, or contact Postgraduate Admissions, who will be able to help you.

 What is the deadline for applications?

 There are no specific deadlines for most applications made directly to us, although there are some exceptions (check your programme details).
 The University will accept applications throughout the year, but we would generally advise that you send in your application form by the end of July to ensure that you have time to make any funding and/or accommodation arrangements, and for documents such as transcripts and references to be obtained if not submitted with the application.
 This will also give you more time to meet any conditions we may potentially attach to an offer.
 Some courses have earlier application deadlines.
 Please check the deadline that applies to the programme you are interested in before you apply.
 There is a strict deadline for applications to Nutrition and Dietetics and Social Work.
 Please refer to the relevant course web pages.

 The deadline for PGCE applications is set by the Graduate Teacher Training Register (GTTR).